Logo Voyage

 Despite the wide variance in Chinese languages, all speakers normally write the same standard form (using either traditional or simplified characters).
 This is possible because the Chinese writing system is logographic, meaning individual characters represent ideas as opposed to phonetic sounds.
 What this means is that one character that would be pronounced completely differently in any number of Chinese languages will be written identically and understood to mean the same thing.
 Therefore speakers of different Chinese languages who are completely unable to understand each others' speech can effectively communicate via writing.
 The challenge with a logographic writing system, however, is the huge number of characters required to adequately represent different words: the average Chinese dictionary indexes around 20,000 characters, with an educated Chinese person likely knowing around 8,000, while a typical newspaper requires the reader to know at least 3,000 characters.

-Historically, there was no standard spoken Chinese, though a literary standard was established by Qin Shihuang, China's first emperor, which we today call Classical Chinese (文言文 wényán wén).
+Historically, there was no standard spoken Chinese, though a literary standard was established by Qin Shihuang, China's first emperor, in the 3rd century B.C., which we today call Classical Chinese (文言文 wényán wén).
 Classical Chinese was also adopted as the literary language in Japan, Korea and Vietnam, and was only abandoned in favour of their respective native languages with the rise of nationalism in the 19th and 20th centuries.
-Classical Chinese is notoriously difficult, and for most of Chinese history, literacy was largely an exclusive privilege for the rich elites.
+Classical Chinese is notoriously difficult as it has diverged significantly from the modern varieties of vernacular Chinese, and for most of Chinese history, literacy was largely a privilege reserved for the rich elites.
 In the wake of what was perceived as a humiliation of China in the Treaty of Versailles after World War I, reforms pushed by protesters in the May Fourth Movement led to the establishment of Standard Mandarin as the first standardized spoken form of Chinese for the entire country, as well as a new literary standard based on vernacular Mandarin in an effort to increase literacy rates.

 A (related) tale from Chinese Wikipedia